Thanksgiving is my family’s version of the Super Bowl.

 You may be surprised by the minimal amount of leftovers this sauce produces as it’s truly that addictive, but the available ideas for spreading the extra are just about endless.

-I use it to enhance the color of a fall-inspired cheese plate, and smear it onto English muffins along with some eggs and sharp provolone for a fruity twist on your more traditional breakfast sandwich.
+I use it to enhance the color of a fall-inspired cheese plate when I want something sweeter than a chutney, and smear it onto English muffins along with some eggs and sharp provolone for a fruity twist on your more traditional breakfast sandwich.

 Other than the traditional second-day turkey sammie, where will you enjoy your fruity sauce leftovers if you have any?
 Share your tart and tasty ideas in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.